adkeswani/Py-Lessons/README.markdown

 ## Time available

 Each day will go from 10AM to 4PM.
 Let's say we break for 45 mins at 12:30PM.
-That gives us 5:15, with maybe 45 minutes for shit happens or constipation (things taking longer than they should...).
-That leaves 4:30 hours for the lessons in total.
+That gives us 5:15, so with 15 mins buffer, that gives 5:00.

 ## Todo